 ISA 330, titled “The Auditor’s Responses to Assessed Risks,” is where audit planning meets audit execution.
 ISA 315 identifies and assesses the risks.
 ISA 330 determines what the auditor actually does about them.

-The standard's fundamental principle is that audit procedures must be responsive to assessed risks — not formulaic.
-A high-risk area requires a qualitatively different response than a low-risk area: different types of procedures, different timing, larger sample sizes, more experienced personnel, and more rigorous evaluation of evidence.
-An audit where every area receives the same level of attention regardless of risk is, by definition, not compliant with ISA 330.
+The principle is simple.
+Audit procedures have to be responsive to the assessed risks.
+Not formulaic.
+A higher-risk area demands a qualitatively different response than a low-risk area: different types of procedures, different timing, larger sample sizes, more experienced personnel.
+An audit where every area gets the same attention regardless of risk is not compliant with ISA 330.
+That is what the AFM, FRC, and PCAOB keep writing up in their inspection reports, year after year.

 ISA 330.3 states the objective: